asthinasthi/asthinasthi.github.io/content/about.md

 ShowToc: true
 TocOpen: true
 ---
-I am an Engineering Leader at Adobe leading several Internal Developer Platform teams.
-Our mission is to enhance Developer Productivity by making it enjoyable to go from Concept to Cloud!
+Hey there! 👋 I'm Anirudh, an Engineering Leader at Adobe, on a mission to make the developer journey from Concept to Cloud not just efficient, but downright enjoyable! 🌐✨

-The projects I oversee include Adobe Service Runtime, Adobe Insights, Platform Observability, ArgoCD Provisioner, Code Generation and a few cross functional initiatives.

-Adobe Service Runtime is a framework used by >60% of Adobe’s Java Services.
-I also build several tools such as Code Generation, Onboarding Tools and Service Registry which help Adobe’s Developers go from Concept to Cloud in a few minutes.

-I am a Jack of many trades.
-I mainly work on Java, GoLang & Python.
-I actively work on internal ArgoCD based Deployment platform which powers successful Adobe products like Firefly, Photoshop, Doc Cloud etc.
+### What's in My Toolbox?
+#### Adobe Service Runtime 🛠️**
+Ever wondered what powers over 60% of Adobe's Java Services?
+It's the incredible Adobe Service Runtime framework that I oversee.
+It's not just a framework; it's the backbone of Adobe's digital prowess!

+#### Code Generation Magic ✨
+I don't just stop at frameworks.
+I create tools that make developers' lives a breeze.
+From Code Generation to Onboarding Tools and Service Registry, I've got it covered.
+Because who says going from Concept to Cloud has to be a headache?

+#### Multi-Lingual Maestro 🎭
+I'm a Jack of many trades, dancing between Java, GoLang, and Python.
+Whether it's coding in the elegance of Java, the efficiency of GoLang, or the versatility of Python, I've got it handled.

+#### ArgoCD Awesomeness 🚀
+Ever heard of Adobe products like Firefly, Photoshop, or Doc Cloud?
+They owe their seamless deployments to my work on the internal ArgoCD based Deployment platform.
+Making magic happen behind the scenes!

+### The Productivity Nerd in Me 🤓
+#### Constantly Curious 🕵️
-I am a huge Productivity Nerd.
-I am curious and chase the cool new productivity tools.
-So far [Todoist](https://todoist.com) and [Logseq](https://logseq.com) are my current obsessions.
-I am an early adopter of Upnote and Acreom.
+I'm not just an Engineering Leader; I'm a huge Productivity Nerd.
+Always on the lookout for the latest and greatest tools to boost efficiency.
+[Todoist](https://todoist.com/app/) and [Logseq](https://logseq.com/) are my current obsessions, but I'm not one to shy away from being an early adopter of Upnote and Acreom.

 ## Talks and Conferences
 Recently, I presented at ArgoCon 2022.